rjhintz/rjhintz.github.io/README.md

 1. Choose a useful Github "handle."
 Consider using your Twitter handle.
-2. Create Github account or Logon to Github
+2. Create Github account, if necessary, then Logon to Github
 3. Create project repo as `<username>.github.io`, replacing `<username>` with your Github username.